holepunchto/pear-electron/DEVELOPMENT.md

 npm install
 ```

-Then, rebuild your bundles whenever you make changes to **pear-electron** that you want to test in a UI app.
+Then, make and save changes to **pear-electron** that you want to test in a UI app and rebuild your bundles.

 ```bash
 npm run prestage